How to prepare for a VIRTUAL career fair

 - For a virtual fair, you can have notes and reference materials with you.
 Just don't look as though you are distracted by these if you're on a video chat.

 - Have an open mind.
 You may have 12 employers on your target list to speak or chat with.
 If you have extra time, or have to wait to speak or chat with an employer, take advantage of the opportunity to chat with other employers who aren't busy.
 You might learn something to your advantage to your surprise.
 At the least, you'll be practicing initiating a conversation in a less formal business environment — and this is an essential skill in any work environment.

 - This is your opportunity to be evaluated on more than just your resume.
 In many aspects of the job search, your resume and cover letter are all the employer sees to determine whether or not to interview you.
-At a fair, you have an opportunity to stand out in person, even if on video or a live chat, in a way that you might not on your resume.
+At a fair, you have an opportunity to stand out through text chat or video chat, in a way that you might not on your resume.
 Interpersonal skills, communication skills and work-place-appropriate social skills are critical.
 Many employers evaluate these skills heavily, because they want to hire people who can make a good impression on their clients and customers.